 The magical feelings of childhood tattooed me good.
 Iíve spent my life trying to recapture those imprints.

-Six months ago, my quest led to E-Bay.
+I'd somehow lost my childhood comic book collection during my late teen years.
+So a year ago, my desire for their return led to E-Bay.
 Iíve been buying 1960s comic books since.
 Iím surprised at how much joy they bring.

 I only buy ďreaders,Ē not the expensive, pristine graded books that stay boarded & wrapped.
 I want to touch, smell & luxuriate in the 60-year-old comics.